Omirkhon/university-management-system/README.md

 `./mvnw clean install`

 ### 3. Run
 There are two ways.
-First, we can hust run TechnicalTaskApplication class through IDE manually.
+First, we can just run TechnicalTaskApplication class through IDE manually.

 Second is to run command: